 - 1. Name badges as supplied by the College of Nursing will be worn by all students while on campus and at the clinical experience. - 2.
 Name badges will be worn with picture facing out and worn in a visible location in the shoulder/chest area. - 3.
 Name badges will be free of any pins, stickers, or adornments so that our clients can clearly identify students. - 4.
 The badge is to be replaced if it is damaged or lost at the student's expense. - 5.
 Students must wear their own name badge. - 6.
-The plastic badge displaying the words Nursing Student is to be placed behind the name badge with no other badges to be worn when in the student role i.e. employee badge. - V. Classroom, Library, Cafeteria, and Public Area Guidelines - 1.
-Name badge must be worn at all times within the Medical Center complex, including public areas of the College facility. - 2.
+No other badges to be worn when in the student role i.e. employee badge.

+V. Classroom, Library, Cafeteria, and Public Area Guidelines

+- 1. Name badge must be worn at all times within the Medical Center complex, including public areas of the College facility. - 2.
 Street clothing (not sleepwear) must be worn in all public areas of the College facility (Ground, 1st, 2nd, 6th, and 7th floors). - 3.
 Attire that is offensive or in poor taste is not allowed. - 4.
 Footwear must be worn in all public areas (Ground, 1st, 2nd, 6th, and 7th floors).